nodkz/relay-northwind-app/README.md

 - Connections with infinite lists and filtering
 - Running Relay queries from component (not via routing)
 - Display loaders when fetching data
-- Build on top of [graphql-compose](https://github.com/nodkz/graphql-compose) auto-generated schema from mongoose (MongoDB).
+- Build on top of [graphql-compose](https://github.com/nodkz/graphql-compose) auto-generated GraphQL schema from mongoose (MongoDB).
 - Eslint with GraphQL fragment validation, Webpack 2, React Hot Loader 3.0.0-beta, last versions of React and Babel.
 - Many thanks to @taion for `react-router-relay`, `react-bootstrap` and changes in `react-router`.
 Awesome work!